Alternative Therapies for Heart Failure

 Complementary and alternative

-Complementary medicine is not the same as alternative medicine.3 Complementary techniques are used along with traditional medicine.
-Whereas alternative medicine is typically used instead of traditional medicine.
-Traditional heart failure treatments, including medications and surgical procedures, have gone through rigorous testing to assure safety and effectiveness.3 Alternative therapies have not.
+Complementary medicine is not the same as alternative medicine.
+Complementary techniques are used along with traditional medicine, whereas alternative medicine is typically used instead of traditional medicine.
+Traditional heart failure treatments, including medications and surgical procedures, have gone through rigorous testing to ensure safety and effectiveness, but alternative therapies have not.3

 Heart failure is a chronic condition characterized by the heart’s inability to pump effectively and is associated with a decreased life expectancy.
-HF can often be controlled for years by taking prescribed medication and by making lifestyle changes.3,5,8 Yet some people look for more options because they are dissatisfied or unable to comply with traditional medicine.
+HF can often be controlled for years by taking prescribed medication and by making lifestyle changes.
+Yet some people look for more options because they are dissatisfied or unable to comply with traditional medicine.3,5,8

-Before embarking on any alternative therapies, it is important to learn about its potential safety and effectiveness, the expertise and qualifications of the provider, and to share this information with your doctor.3 Good communication between doctor and patient is important to prevent serious complications, particularly herb-drug interactions.4
+Before embarking on any alternative therapies, it is important to learn about their potential safety and effectiveness, the expertise and qualifications of the provider, and to share this information with your doctor.
+Good communication between doctor and patient is important to prevent serious complications, particularly herb-drug interactions.3,4

 CAM therapies

-A group of diverse medical and healthcare systems, practices, and products not generally considered part of conventional medicine; complementary and alternative therapies can be grouped into the following categories:1,6
+CAM therapies are of diverse medical and healthcare systems, practices, and products not generally considered part of conventional medicine.
+They can be grouped into the following categories:1,6

 Many therapies are holistic where the health and healing of the whole person is the focus of the treatment.
-This approach includes therapies that can have physical, mental, emotional and spiritual impact.4 These may include a wide range from guided imagery to acupuncture; nutritional counseling to herbal medicine.3
+This approach includes therapies that can have physical, mental, emotional, and spiritual impacts.
+These may include a wide range, from guided imagery and acupuncture to nutritional counseling and herbal medicine.3,4

 Always ask your doctor before taking a supplement if you have heart failure.5